isti2415/DESCO/README.md

 # DESCO Java Application

 This repository contains the code for a DESCO application, written in Java and designed in JavaFX.
-It was developed as a project for an object-oriented programming course.
+It was developed as a project for an object-oriented programming (OOP) (CSE213) course.

 ![Screenshot 1](/screenshots/screenshot1.png)
 ![Screenshot 2](/screenshots/screenshot2.png)